abilinski/HepC_Challenge/3_App/footer.md

 <font size="3">

-This app models risks and benefits of challenge trials for Hepatitis C vaccine development.
+This app models risks and benefits of challenge trials for hepatitis C vaccine development.
 The model was developed by Alyssa Bilinski, Rachel Slimovitch, Andrew Mendlowitz, Jordan Feld, and Joshua Salomon.
 Direct questions to <alyssa_bilinski@brown.edu>.
 Code is available on [GitHub](add here).

 </font>